JaninaWibker/friendchat/design/idea.md

 Other ideas which might be split off into different plugins
 - permission system which is useable by other plugins: this would also hook into guilds / alt accounts and such; alt accounts share permissions for all things **NOT** involved in chatting, ... (like changing nickname, ...)

+One thing that should work is communication between different servers (which are on the same BungeeCord / waterfull "hub").
+The question is if this should require an additional bungeecord / waterfall plugin to be installed or just work over mqtt